FNAB-43: Description

 The FNAB-43 uses a lever-delayed blowback system, firing from the closed bolt position.
 The bolt is a two-piece unit with a pivoted lever interposed between bolt head and body.
 Upon firing, the bolt head retracts, and begins to rotate the lever; the base of which is against a lug in the body.
 This lever is pivoted to delay the opening movement in order to allow the bullet to leave the barrel.
 The breech pressure then drops before the lever has completed its rotation.
 The movement of the lever then presses the free end against the bolt body and accelerates the bolt's movement to the rear.
 The base of the lever then pulls clear of the lug, and the whole bolt unit continues to recoil as one piece.
 Upon returning, the lever again engages the lug and pivots forward; in doing so, removing a coupling which allows the firing pin to move only when the bolt is fully forward (in battery).
-This unusual and complicated system allows the rate of fire to be maintained at a practical 400 rpm without having to use heavier or stronger internal components.
+Despite claims of this allowing for a slow firing cyclic rate of 400 rounds per minute, when tested, provides a cyclic rate of 837 rounds per minute.
+This live firing example was provided with modern 9x19 parabellum ammunition, so it is most likely that the cyclic rate that was see in World War II is slightly lower.

 The FNAB-43 also utilizes a muzzle brake and compensator built into the barrel shroud.
 The magazine well is hinged so that the magazine can lie beneath the barrel similarly to the French MAT-49.
 The single metal bar stock can be folded upwards, rendering the weapon more compact.